quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Game-Engine-Architecture/geaa_part25_12.4_Clips.md

 }
 ```

-This function linearly interpolates between two poses based on the time \(t\).
+This function linearly interpolates between two poses based on the time $t$.
 x??

 ---